 Minions such as Rabid Saurolisk are similar to Salty Looter in that as you make it stronger over time; eventually, you want to remove it from your board.
 It becomes a great minion to Devourer and transfers its stats onto better units.
 You can do the same to minions buffed by Pack Leader or Mama Bear.
 Cave Hydra is a key card on which you want your buffs to land.
 I suggest picking up Cave Hydra as early as possible to get more stats onto him.

 Bronze Warden is great at using the Devour buffs.
 While pursuing a Kalecgos build, using Devour on the battlecries you purchase, such as Annihalan Battlemaster, will greatly benefit your build since it takes a couple of turns before Kalecgos takes off.

 Early in the game, sometimes minions buffed by Party Elemental or Molten Rock itself gain strong stats but will be traded out eventually for better minions.
 Hero power those minions to make sure you do not waste the stats they gained.
-If you are doing Nomi build, you can benefit tremendously by using Devour to transfer the stats onto your “permanent” board as you cycle through Elementals.
+If you are doing Nomi or Dazzlight Lightspawn build, you can benefit tremendously by using Devour to transfer the stats onto your “permanent” board as you cycle through Elementals.

 There are quite some Quilboars that scale off health.
 Tough Tusk is the earliest minion you can get that gets a divine shield.
-Bristleback Knight and Bonkers also do well with the extra stats.
+Bonkers also do well with the extra stats.
 Bristleback Brute becomes a minion that is worth devouring.
 When you are using a ton of Blood Gems on Aggem Thorncurse or Groundshaker, you could even Devour those in the late game.
 The main benefit here is getting more use out of the temporary buffs that these units provide.